Same-sex marriage in New Zealand: Economic impact

 New Zealand has long been a destination for international weddings.
-From 2013, due to same-sex marriage not being legal in Australia and other Asian and Pacific countries, many same-sex couples from these countries took advantage of New Zealand's marriage law and got married in New Zealand.
+Beginning in 2013, when same-sex marriage was not yet legal in Australia and other Asian and Pacific countries, many same-sex couples from these regions took advantage of New Zealand's inclusive marriage laws and chose to marry there.
 This proved highly beneficial for the country's economy.
-A 2016 study by Australia and New Zealand Banking Group economists estimated that Australian same-sex marriages were worth A$550 million a year and noted that "Australia's loss was New Zealand’s gain".
-Australian couples comprised 29 per cent of same-sex marriages or civil unions performed in New Zealand in 2016.
+A 2016 study by economists from the Australia and New Zealand Banking Group estimated that Australian same-sex marriages were worth A$550 million annually, noting that "Australia's loss was New Zealand's gain".
+In 2016, Australian couples accounted for 29% of all same-sex marriages or civil unions performed in New Zealand.